Last Updated on April 21, 2020 by Tim

-Everyone should prepare for common roadside emergencies by stocking their car with a few essentials.
+Everyone should prepare for common roadside emergencies by stocking up their car with a few essentials.
 A little forethought can save a great deal of stress and trauma whether it’s in your morning commute, on your way camping, or in the dead of winter.
 Some of these items are commonly thought of while others may come as a surprise.

 - A tire inflator and sealer, like Fix-a-Flat, can hold your tire together if it gets a leak until you can make it to a tire shop.
 It’s a decent alternative to changing a flat in unsafe conditions.
 If you’re just a bit low on air pressure, a small portable air compressor really comes in handy.

 Jumper cables can help you start your car if you forget to turn your lights off or let you be the good guy if you run across someone in a bind.
 Here are some good instructions on how to jump start your car.

 A tire gauge should also be tucked in the glove box; checking pressure regularly can improve the handling of your ride, improve gas mileage, and extend the life of your tires.

 Duct tape.
 You can never have enough duct tape tucked away.
 An astonishing number of things can be temporarily fixed with a bit of duct tape.

 - A well-stocked first aid kit.
 If you use items from it, replace them.
 Check for expiration dates; when stuff is no longer useful, replace that too.

 - A flashlight to find your way in the dark and flares or reflective triangles to ensure others are warned of your presence in the dark.